adrtwy/react_hello_world/README.md

 # checklist
-This repo builds an interactive checklist using React and JS.
-The checklist has basic SCRUD capabilities.
+This repo prints hellow world using React and NodeJS.